Some of our Artists for 2022

 Marlene Trounson

+Carver Marlene Trounson has turned her dream of working with greenstone into an actuality – and a passion.
 She had, for many years, worked with natural gemstones and pearls to create distinctive fashion jewelry.
-Ten years ago her personal circumstances changed when the tragic closure of Pike River mine meant she lost her job.
-She enrolled for the Diploma in Jade and Hardstone Carving at Tai Poutini Polytech.
+Ten years ago she enrolled for the Diploma in Jade and Hardstone Carving at Tai Poutini Polytech.
 “I started full of excitement, but within days was asking myself what on earth I’d got myself into,” she chuckles.
 “I hadn’t touched carving tools before, and it was definitely more complex and challenging than I had anticipated.”

 But she persevered, graduated, and now creates a wide range of beautiful carvings - traditional pendants and earrings as well intricate sculptured works including flowers and delicate leaves.
 While 90% of her work is with greenstone, she also works with other gemstones and agates sourced from overseas.